Teacher Biographies

 Clarinet

 Katelyn has a passion for sharing her love of music with others and is dedicated to educational success.
-While she completed her associate of science degree at Kishwaukee College, she was a part of the Performing Arts Club and studied keyboard, voice, and guitar.
-Currently, she is pursuing her bachelor's degree in music education at NIU and is studying clarinet with Gregory Barrett.
+Currently, she is pursuing her bachelor's degree in music education and clarinet performance at NIU.
+While she completed her associate's degree at Kishwaukee College, she was a part of the Performing Arts Club and studied keyboard, voice and guitar during her time there.
+Previously she studied piano with Professor Choi and Jeong Soo Kim, violin with Marie Wang, guitar with Eric Schroeder and voice with Professor Rakes.
+Currently, she studies clarinet with Gregory Barrett at NIU.
 She is a highly motivated individual, eager to contribute to team success through hard work.

-Katelyn has performed in a large variety of settings including the NIU Wind Symphony, NIU Wind Ensemble, NIU Chamber Group, NIU Huskie Marching Band, and NIU Sinfonia.
-She also played clarinet with the Kishwaukee Concert Band, DeKalb and Rochelle Municipal Summer Bandshell, and was principal clarinetist and ringer of the Illinois Valley Youth Symphony Orchestra.
-She is currently hired as the Esmond United Methodist Church pianist, and has been a music provider for the Rochelle United Methodist Church in their handbell choir, singing choir, and played violin and clarinet in small ensembles during church services.
-She is a previous teacher's assistant for band, choir, and strings classes in the Greater Rochelle Area Christian Education School and served as the camp counselor and clarinet sectional leader in the Maranatha Baptist College Band Camp.
+Katelyn has numerous experiences in performance settings including the Kishwaukee Symphony Orchestra, NIU Sinfonia, DeKalb Municipal Band, NIU Huskie Marching Band, NIU Wind Ensemble, Kishwaukee Concert Band, DeKalb, Dixon and Rochelle Municipal Summer Bandshell and was principal clarinetist and ringer for the Illinois Valley Youth Symphony Orchestra.
+She is currently hired as the Esmond and Lighthouse United Methodist Church pianist and has been a music provider for the Rochelle United Methodist Church in their handbell choir, singing choir and played violin and clarinet in small ensembles during church services.
+She is a previous teacher's assistant for band, choir and strings classes in the Greater Rochelle Area Christian Education School and served as the camp counselor and clarinet sectional leader in the Maranatha Baptist College Band Camp.
+Mentoring music students brings her so much joy!

 Aerie Bernard (Associate)